forty9er/chitter-challenge/README.md

 # @Chitter.

+### Live demo

+https://cryptic-citadel-4502.herokuapp.com/

 ### Installation

-Visit:
-https://cryptic-citadel-4502.herokuapp.com/

-Alternatively, download the files in the repo, install the required Gems and run via a Sinatra server via Rackup on your local machine.
+Download the files in the repo, install the required Gems and run via a Sinatra server via Rackup on your local machine.
 You will also need a working PostgreSQL installation (you can install this via Brew).
 The main controller is 'app.rb' in the 'app' directory.
 You will need a Ruby interpreter (if you are running OS X you already have this) and RVM installed.

-To clone the repo on your machine, initialise git and clone:
+To clone the repo on your machine:

 ```
-$ git init
 $ git clone https://github.com/forty9er/chitter_challenge
 ```